Wospar/wospar.github.io/_posts/2025-1-9-Read-and-Respond.md

 ---
 [*White House Launches *“***U.S. Cyber Trust Mark***”*, Providing American Consumers an Easy Label to See if Connected Devices are Cybersecure*](https://www.whitehouse.gov/briefing-room/statements-releases/2025/01/07/white-house-launches-u-s-cyber-trust-mark-providing-american-consumers-an-easy-label-to-see-if-connected-devices-are-cybersecure/)

-I think that this is a good idea at the core, but I think that it will create a bunch of problems in the future.
+I think that this is a good idea at the core, but I think that it will create a number of problems in the future.

 The biggest issue I see right now is that creating a universal set of standards means that companies are going to try and meet them.
 The problem arises when someone attacks you in a way not set by those standards.
 This could lead to a lot of oversights in certain areas across the board for all electronics.